TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-selfhelp-androidcheckin.md

 	cloudEnvironments="public"
 />

-# My android device fails to check in with Intune, or displays as Unhealthy in the Intune admin console
+# My android device fails to check in with Intune, or it shows an unhealthy status in the Intune admin console.

 ## **Recommended steps**

-Samsung devices running Android 4.4,x and 5.5.x may not check in to the Intune service.
+Samsung devices running Android 4.4.x and 5.5.x may not check in to the Intune service.
 There are 3 separate solutions we recommend:

 * Manually open the Company Portal app, without Samsung Smart Manager.
 The device should check in with Intune.
 * Upgrade the device to Android 6.0 or later.
 This problem does not occur on Android 6.0 devices.